cristisulighetean/ELEC-E8408-Hinking-Watch/README.md

 - The newline represents the end of the session synchronization message

-After the Hub successfully receives the session data the Hub sends one `r` (ASCII character) that represents *received*
+After the Hub successfully receives the session data the Hub sends one `r` (ASCII character) that represents *received* (The watch should have a timeout of e.g., 10 seconds.)